MarcoGorelli/polars-plugins-tutorial/docs/lost_in_space.md

 to run an elementwise function on a String column.
 Does Polars have a binary version of that one which allows us to start from any data type?

+  [Prerequisites]: ../prerequisites/
+  [How to STRING something together]: ../stringify/

 Unfortunately, not.
 But if you followed the Cookiecutter instrustions in [Prerequisites], then you'll find a such function in `src/utils.rs`!
 Please go to that file and uncomment the function `binary_apply_to_buffer_generic`.